 Hazardous substances: how you can identify a hazardous substance, and what control measures should be in place to enable you to work safely.

 Site transport safety and lifting operations: how site vehicles and pedestrians should work together on site.

 If you are preparing for a specialist CSCS test you will also be asked questions on your specialist activity.
 There are currently 12 specialist CSCS tests available including:

 All CSCS tests last for 45 minutes and have 50 multiple-choice questions.
-There are two different types of question, behavioural case study questions and knowledge questions.
+There are two different types of questions, behavioural case study questions and knowledge questions.

 These are designed to test how you would respond in different health and safety scenarios on a construction site.

-They are still multiple choice questions and you will be faced with 3 case studies at the begining of your exam that you will need to answer.
+They are still multiple choice questions and you will be faced with 3 case studies at the beginning of your exam that you will need to answer.

 They are based on fictional scenarios that you could face working on a construction site.
 If you need more information please look at the setting out film from the CITB book.